WilliamDartois/new_r-blogdown/content/about/main/index.md

 intro: |
   The Bioinformatic platform has been launched in November 2020 and is currently composed of three members :

-  - Guillaume Marcy (Researsh engineer, platform manager)
+  - Guillaume Marcy (Research engineer, platform manager)

-  - Emerich Texeraud (Studies engineer)
+  - Emeric Texeraud (Bioinformatics engineer)

-  - William Dartois (M2 Intern)
+  - William Dartois (M2 Bioinformatics intern)

 subtitle: What is our goal ?